kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ### GitHub actions signature verification

-The signature validation kind, `githubAction` is used to validate policies signed in a Github Actions.
-This can be achieved with the `genericIssuer` kind as well.
-But this kind simplifies the signature requirement creation by defining two fields:
+The signature validation kind, `githubAction` is used to validate policies signed in a Github Actions environment.
+It can be achieved with the `genericIssuer` kind as well.
+But `githubAction`simplifies the signature requirement creation process by defining two additional fields:

 - `owner` (mandatory): Github ID of the user or organization to be trusted
 - `repo`: the name of the repository to be trusted